Seeking: Scientific dreamers in need of a partner to visualize their discoveries & technology.

 Visualizing Carbon Capture Potential

 How can we make an impact with science illustration and advocate for a sustainable future?
 As science communicators, that’s a question that we have the privilege to consider and work towards.
 In our role as science visualizers, sometimes advocating for sustainability means illustrating the scary what-ifs (see our plastic pollution post).
 But on the flip side, much of our time is spent envisioning the exciting solutions that are possible with science and technology.
 For Science News magazine, we illustrated carbon capture technologies currently under development that may reduce global warming impacts.
 Read on to learn about how ocean carbon capture may help us mitigate our pollution and climate change.
+Looking at global temperature data from the last century gives us a warning of what is to come if we’re unable to curb the greenhouse gases added to our atmosphere.

 Visualizing Carbon Capture Tech: A Step Towards Change